aws/aws-cdk/packages/@aws-cdk/aws-batch/README.md

 numAJobs = 2 * numBJobs
 ```

-This means that the scheduler will schedule two `'A'` jobs for each `'B'` job.
+Thus the scheduler will schedule two `'A'` jobs for each `'B'` job.

 You can control the weight factors to change these ratios, but note that
 weight factors are inversely correlated with the vCpus allocated to the corresponding share.